Is 400 Mbps Good For Gaming?

 For standard online games, you only need an upload speed of 1 to 3 Mbps for a good relay between your computer and the gaming servers.

-If you plan to stream your games to an online streaming platform, you may want to consider a higher upload speed such as 5 Mbps or even more.
+If you plan to stream your games to an online streaming platform, you may want to consider a higher upload speed such as 5 Mbps or more.

-In addition, if you are using a broadband connection having multiple gamers in the same household is easy.
+In addition, if you are using a broadband connection, having multiple gamers in the same household is easy.

-The speeds in even a basic internet package should be high enough for multiple people to play their online games together – however it may start to struggle with more than one person streaming.
+The speeds in even a basic internet package should be high enough for multiple people to play their online games together.
+However, it may start to struggle with more than one person streaming.

 Other Factors Impacting Internet Connections

-Internet service providers will advertise their download speed, but don’t typically cover other aspects of their service which are equally important.
+Internet service providers will advertise their download speed but don’t typically cover other aspects of their service which are equally important.

-In addition to download and upload speed you also have to take into consideration other factors when it comes to getting the best gaming experience.
+In addition to download and upload speed, you also have to take into consideration other factors when it comes to getting the best gaming experience.
 These include:

 Latency

-This is the measurement of time it takes for your computer to communicate with the game servers.
+This is the measurement of the time it takes for your computer to communicate with the game servers.

 Your latency is measured in milliseconds and should be as low as possible.